Liberty Prairie Reserve

 Like Conserve Lake County, OpenLands preserves private land through conservation easements.

-Through cooperative efforts between the Lake County Forest Preserve District, Libertyville Township, and the Village of Grayslake, the trails of the Reserve will be part of a 72-mile trail system.
+Through cooperative efforts between the Lake County Forest Preserve District, Libertyville Township, and the Village of Grayslake, the trails of the Reserve are connected to the countywide trail system.

 - CASEY FARM

 Conserve Lake County, in partnership with Libertyville Township and the Forest Preserve District, purchased Casey Farm in 2007 to prevent development.